Skip to content

 • Specific names = slower data entry, better auto-matching

-Neither approach is “wrong.”
-The readiness score helps you understand the implications of your current workflow and decide whether cleanup is worth the effort.
+The readiness score helps you understand the implications and decide whether cleanup is worth the effort.